THE EAST AFRICAN SERIES, DAY 26

 LASER VISION

 Safari guides here in Africa have this amazing sixth sense of knowing where animals are.
-One second we would be driving through the bush surrounded by either nothing or 5,000 wildebeests.
-And the next he would be stopped at the side of the road looking through his binoculars pointing at 3 hyenas on the horizon.
+One moment, we drove through the bush, surrounded by nothing or by 5,000 wildebeest.
+Then he would stop at the roadside, looking through binoculars at three hyenas on the horizon.
 It’s really incredible.

 The Ngorongoro crater